norepimorphism/regent/README.md

 Regent takes an alternative yet functionally equivalent approach[^fallible-trait] in which the error-handling strategies available to a fallible operation are realized as associated functions of a trait.
 An existential type[^existential-type] (`impl Trait`) implementing the trait is then produced by an associated function of `T` that stands in for the fallible operation.

 [^fallible-trait]: The reasons for this approach were originally based on aesthetic preference of the author (rather than something more important, like genericity or ease of implementation).
 I would be happy to host discussion of this choice and potential arguments for alternatives in a [GitHub discussion].

-[^existential type]: [varkor] gives an excellent introduction to existential types in Rust; see <https://varkor.github.io/blog/2018/07/03/existential-types-in-rust.html>.
+[^existential-type]: [varkor] gives an excellent introduction to existential types in Rust; see <https://varkor.github.io/blog/2018/07/03/existential-types-in-rust.html>.

 [GitHub discussion]: https://github.com/norepimorphism/regent/discussions/new?category=general
 [varkor]: https://github.com/varkor